Nicola King, BA (Hons), MPhil

 I work mostly on books about archaeology and history, and on memoirs and general academic books, and I am happy to consider other subject areas and types of books, including cookery.
 Editors, authors and providers of publishing services are among my clients, as well as traditional publishers and self-publishing authors.
 I studied archaeology at undergraduate and post-graduate levels, worked as an archaeological project manager and finds supervisor, and attained the Associate grade (AIFA) membership of the Institute for Archaeologists.
 I have also worked in the areas of domestic energy efficiency policy and testing and trialling consumer products for Which? magazine.
-I have been a church bell ringer for over 30 years.

 I am available all year, including over the summer and other school holidays.

 You can follow me on Twitter @icemaiden1964 and my website includes more information about the books I have indexed.

-Index clients include: Cambridge University McDonald Institute, East Anglian Archaeology, Equinox, Historic England, Oxbow, The Prehistoric Society, Sidestone, Society for Medieval Archaeology, and Thames & Hudson.
+Publishers of books I have indexed include: Cambridge University McDonald Institute, East Anglian Archaeology, Equinox, Historic England, Oxbow, The Prehistoric Society, Sidestone, Society for Medieval Archaeology, and Thames & Hudson.

 I have indexed a range of academic and general interest books including subjects as diverse as country house libraries, race horses, WWI – Americans serving in British forces, bicycles, Friends’ Ambulances, and railwaymen.
 Books have included Churchill’s role in the creation of a united Europe and the role of the British in German education after World War II.